merkdirwas1/Studienprojekt-TE-3/README.md

 | zero-shot-image-classification | -0.6165538231539536  | -0.616478711970118  |
 | None                           | -15.280406535565998  | -15.28971421481394  |

+For the categories it is exactly the same behavior than for the languages.
+The in group values are near to the out group values an the by the most categories the differences are very small so that it dont produce any evidence that the tasks of the same categories are a better intermedate dataset than tasks from other groups

+## size group
 | **Name** | **Inclass**        | Outclass           |
 |----------|--------------------|--------------------|
 | max      | 9.379093280187472  | 9.370476408234943  |